Test Complete

 The team will roll until the patient is as close to on their least-injured side as possible.

-This roll will be smooth and controlled, and creates two positions to be aware of: the low side of the patient is now the side that is touching the ground or the side that the patient is rolled upon (the least-injured side); the high side of the patient is now the side of the patient that is off the ground and that EMS professionals two and three have their hands placed on.
+This roll will be smooth and controlled and creates two positions to be aware of: the low side of the patient is now the side that is touching the ground or the side that the patient is rolled upon (the least-injured side); the high side of the patient is now the side of the patient that is off the ground and that EMS professionals two and three have their hands placed on.

-13. Once the patient is on his or her side, EMS professional number two should perform a spinal assessment with the hand closest to the patient's head, to identify any other spinal injury, if necessary.
+- Once the patient is on his or her side, EMS professional number two should perform a spinal assessment with the hand closest to the patient's head, to identify any other spinal injury, if necessary.

-Once the device is in place, EMS professional number one will communicate to EMS professional number two and EMS professional number three that the team will roll the patient back into the flat-on-back position (supine), on the count of three.
+Once the device is in place, EMS professional number one will communicate to EMS professional number two and EMS professional number three that the team will roll the patient back into the flat-on-back position (supine) on the count of three.

-The patient has now been successfully and safely log rolled, and can be repositioned, further treated, or secured for movement.
+The patient has now been successfully and safely log-rolled and can be repositioned, further treated, or secured for movement.

-NOTE: The above steps 1-15 or not to be memorized as their individual steps.
+NOTE: The above steps 1-15 are not to be memorized as their individual steps.
 (No one will ask you what numbered step in the log roll involves the spine board, for example.
 No one will ask, "Which step is Step #6?")
 The steps are numbered only to demonstrate the sequence.
 Any number of numbering schemes could have been used.